Skip to content

 OBSERVABLE

 This setting controls if the application will be "observable" at run-time.
-Target observability includes different kinds of features such as debugging, tracing etc. Disabling this setting will improve application performance and decrease memory consumption, but you will then not be able to use any of the target observability features.
+Target observability includes different kinds of features such as debugging, tracing etc. Disabling this setting will improve application performance and decrease memory consumption, but you will then not be able to use any of the target observability features (for example the Art Debugger).

 Default value: 1 (set to 0 to disable all target observability features)